colehaus/colex/content/posts/yaas-epistemology/main.md

 <hr class="references">

 [^a-priori]: Of course, humans can never actually come to hold beliefs independent of all sense experience.
-Our lives are filled with sensory experiences and before believing a proposition, we must come to understand it and the language used to express it (a process which necessarily relies on our senses).
+Our lives are filled with sensory experiences and before believing a proposition, we must come to understand the proposition and the language used to express it (a process which necessarily relies on our senses).
 The <i>a priori</i>-<i>a posteriori</i> distinction is not about the causal mechanism by which we come to believe a proposition; it's about the epistemic justification for a proposition.

 [^belief-cute]: Putting these under "Beliefs" is a bit cute---they're more properly regarded as describing propositions.
 But the contents of beliefs are propositions and this fits into our overarching organizational structure nicely.